matteofigus/minimal-request/README.md

 * It supports just GET and POST
 * It asks for gzip by default
-* When response status is not 200, it returns an error with the status code.
-If not, it just gives you back the response
+* When response status is not 200, it returns an error with the status code + the response.
 * Default timeout is 5 seconds.
 When request timesout, error is 'timeout'

 ```js